ecmwf/earthkit-data/docs/source/concepts/xarray/overview.rst

     ds_xr = ds_fl.to_xarray()
     ds_xr.earthkit.to_netcdf("_from_grib.nc")

 Using the ``add_earthkit_attrs=False`` option
 ++++++++++++++++++++++++++++++++++++++++++++++++++

 Alternatively, we can use the ``add_earthkit_attrs=False`` option in :py:meth:`~earthkit.data.indexing.xarray.XarrayMixIn.to_xarray`.
-With this the earthkit attributes are not added to the generated dataset and it is safe to call :py:meth:`to_netcdf <xarray.Dataset.to_netcdf>` directly on it.
+With this the earthkit attributes are not added to the generated dataset and it is safe to call :py:func:`to_netcdf xarray.Dataset.to_netcdf` directly on it.

 .. code-block:: python